yan-rui/jedis-cluster-ext/README.md

 # jedis-cluster-ext
-Extention of jedis cluster, for batch pipeline.
+Extention of jedis cluster, for batch operation.

 # usage